cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 ### Collaborator

 Collaborators with write access to a site's repository are permissioned to:
-- add the site (already existing on Federalist) to their sites list
+- add the site to their sites list
 - trigger site rebuilds
 - view site build history and build logs
 - view site collaborator lists